-Career Training and Internship Program
+Career Exploration and Training Program

 A career building program exclusively for Science students to broaden their horizons, sharpen their competitive edge and figure out their career directions.
 A series of training and networking events will be arranged for students to take a deeper look at the diversified job markets and enhance their employability.
 Job referral services on internship and graduate jobs will be provided to match caliber candidates with industrial partners.